DILewis/DeliusCatalogueOfWorks/README.md

  3. Run docker or podman with the database directory mounted (`docker run --name DCW-persist -p 8080:8080 -d --mount type=bind,source="$(pwd)/database",target=/exist/data edirom/mermeid:develop` is the command this was tested with)
  4. Extend httpd configuration to do some url rewriting (currently some path and extension remapping is done by a bespoke `controller-config.xml`, but this is overwritten in the new approach – this means that top-level paths will need to be passed to `/db/project` type paths, and `html` to `xq` in some contexts.

+It should be the case then that subsequent updates can just be standard pulls of new images.
+Our bespoke XSLTs survive the process, although they may not be compatible with future updates.

 ## Credits: